 A.5.1 Viewing distance

-The viewing distance varies according to the physical dimensions of the active part of the video; this will lead to a viewing distance varying from 2H to 4H, where H is equal to the height of the active part of the screen.
+The viewing distance varies according to the physical dimensions of the active part of the video; this will lead to a viewing distance varying from 1.5H to 4H, where H is equal to the height of the active part of the screen, depending on the size of the active part of the screen and its native resolution.

 The number of subjects seating in front of the monitor is a function of the monitor size and of the selected viewing distance.